florza/contests-engine/README.md

 See https://github.com/florza/contests-example/issues.

 ## Local installation
 First, make a basic copy from github and install the necessary Ruby Gems.
-The gemfile uses Ruby 2.7.1.
+The gemfile states the Ruby version used as 2.7.1.
 If you use another version and do not want to change it, adapt the entry in `gemfile` to your version before running `bundle install`.

 ```console
 $ git clone https://github.com/florza/contests-engine.git myContestsEngine